Sightseeing

 And Oregon PUC Licensing.

-Portland city tour service runs on four operator standards that separate a Marquee private tour from a shared-van sightseeing operator or an out-of-state rideshare with an unfamiliar driver.
-Every chauffeur is a vetted chauffeur trained as a tour-guide driver with Portland landmark knowledge.
+Four operator standards separate a Marquee private tour from a shared-van sightseeing operator or an out-of-state rideshare driver.
+Every chauffeur trains as a tour-guide driver with Portland landmark knowledge.
 Every vehicle passes a 35-point inspection before the first tour booking of the day.
 Oregon Public Utility Commission licensing has held on file with the state since 2018.
 The Volvo S90, Cadillac Escalade ESV, and Mercedes-Benz Sprinter each carry $1 million in commercial liability coverage on every city tour mile.

 vetted tour-guide chauffeurs